-Some 170 names or name proposals were Task 3.8.6 Maps and Digital Grids examined and the acceptance of 124 new undersea feature names was recommended GEBCO products and services are either for inclusion in the GEBCO Gazetteer (see available for download, or can be ordered task 3.8.11).
+Some 170 names or name proposals were Task 3.8.6 - Maps and Digital Grids examined and the acceptance of 124 new task 3.8.11).
 Significant progress was made from the IHO-IOC GEBCO web during the year in the development of a web- (www.gebco.net).
 These products include; based map interface and on-line database for the GEBCO Gazetteer, supported by the • US National Geophysical Data Center second grid.
 (NGDC) [where the IHO Data Centre for Digital Bathymetry (DCDB) is located].
 This project is planned for completion in 2013.